Wistoria: Wand and Sword: Will's Group

 One of the three top students in Will's class.
-Being a noble, he initially had a very arrogant demeanor, humiliating those of weaker power and status.
+Being a noble, he initially had a very arrogant demeanor.
 After Will publicly defeated him, however, he mellowed out and even agreed to team up with him for the sake of graduating from the academy.
 After graduating, he joined the Ice Faction.

 He specialized in ice magic, being the only person capable of replicating one of Elfaria's original spells.